alexdresko/EasyScrutor/examples/README.md

 // Add all your other services... builder.Services.AddControllers();

-// Add Scrutor.AspNetCore - This scans and registers all services builder.Services.AddAdvancedDependencyInjection();
+// Add EasyScrutor - This scans and registers all services builder.Services.AddAdvancedDependencyInjection();

 var app = builder.Build();